 Now just to be clear if you stick a very low impedance headphone into this setup you will hear the noise, regardless of using the Equi=Core 300 or not.
 This is a 3-input, 4 output unbalanced design and its quiet with planars and less efficient headphones.
 Using something like the 36-ohm AKG K872 I picked up noise and hum regardless of cords, connections, and conditioners.

 Using the HE1000 V2 planar from Hifiman was a whole different ball game though.
 I got a very clear and clean performance and absolutely no hum or noise other than the cracks and pops inherent in the records being played.
 The sound was sublime.

 Watch your RCA Inputs

 On the regular setup after prolonged play, I used to get a bit of hum.
-I figured one of the input source units had poor grounding and was getting in via the RCA inputs.
-Surprisingly, the use of the Equi=Core 300 proved ineffective against this random hum issues also until I isolated the system from contact with other source inputs.
+I figured one of the input source units had a poor grounding and was getting in via the RCA inputs.
+Surprisingly, the use of the Equi=Core 300 proved ineffective against this random hum issue also until I isolated the system from contact with other source inputs.

 Once isolated the background was as black as you could imagine for a SET/analog design.
 It also reminded me I need to clean the vinyl a bit better!
 A con, but a good con.